-As explained in section A.1., the remuneration policy in force during financial year 2019 was approved by shareholders at the Ordinary General Shareholders' Meeting of the Company held on June 21, 2018.
-It is in effect since January $1^{st}$ , 2019 and will remain in force in the years 2020 and 2021, unless the General Shareholders' Meeting adopts a resolution modifying it.
+As explained in section A.1., the remuneration policy in force during financial year 2020 was approved by shareholders at the Ordinary General Shareholders' Meeting of the Company held on June 21, 2018.
+It is in effect since January 1st, 2019 and remains in force in the years 2020 and 2021, unless the General Shareholders' Meeting adopts a resolution modifying it.